edinburghlivinglab/ddc/pages/project_success.md

 and that you can show that you have thought carefully about the methods that you adopted.

-Below, we spell out what your team should achieve in order for your project to count as successful for DDS.
+Below, we spell out what your team should achieve in order for your project to count as successful for DDC.

-###### Explore a sub-theme of food and sustainability issues at the University and propose a design-based solution to a current question or problem
+###### Explore a sub-theme of circular economy and sustainability issues at the city level and propose a design-based solution to a current question or problem

-1. Over the course of the project, identify a clear question or problem within one DDS sub-theme and propose an intervention to solve the problem or answer the question.
+1. Over the course of the project, identify a clear question or problem within one DDC sub-theme and propose an intervention to solve the problem or answer the question.

-2. Using information from the world (e.g. stakeholder involvement, existing data, observation), be able to explain the current situation at the University with relation to the sub-theme and problem, and from that information identify a potential problem or question on which to focus your project.
+2. Using information from the world (e.g. stakeholder involvement, existing data, observation), be able to explain the current situation in Edinburgh with relation to the sub-theme and problem, and from that information identify a potential problem or question on which to focus your project.